top of page

 Anxiety Disorders

 Anxiety disorders are a group of mental health conditions characterized by excessive and persistent worry, fear, or anxiety that significantly interferes with daily life.
-There are several different types of anxiety disorders, each with its unique features and symptoms.
-Here are some of the main types of anxiety disorders:
+There are several different types of anxiety-related disorders, each with its unique features and symptoms.
+Are you interested in learning more about anxiety, mental health, and therapy services near you?
+We can help here at Blue Anchor Psychology.
+Here are some of the main types of anxiety and mental health disorders:

 • Generalized Anxiety Disorder (GAD): People with GAD experience excessive and uncontrollable worry and anxiety about various aspects of life, such as work, health, family, or everyday situations.
 The worry is often disproportionate to the actual circumstances and persists for at least six months.